mvdb01/assembly-genomics/_episodes/02-pe-assembly.md

 {: .bash}

 ~~~
-USAGE: show-tiling  [options]  <deltafile>
+USAGE: show-coords  [options]  <deltafile>

--a            Describe the tiling path by printing the tab-delimited
-              alignment region coordinates to stdout
--c            Assume the reference sequences are circular, and allow
-              tiled contigs to span the origin
+-b          Merges overlapping alignments regardless of match dir
+            or frame and does not display any idenitity information.
+-B          Switch output to btab format
+-c          Include percent coverage information in the output
+-d          Display the alignment direction in the additional
+            FRM columns (default for promer)
+-g          Deprecated option.
+Please use 'delta-filter' instead
 -h          Display help information
--g int        Set maximum gap between clustered alignments [-1, INT_MAX]
-              A value of -1 will represent infinity
-              (nucmer default = 1000)
-              (promer default = -1)
+-H          Do not print the output header
--i float      Set minimum percent identity to tile [0.0, 100.0]
+-I float    Set minimum percent identity to display
-              (nucmer default = 90.0)
+-k          Knockout (do not display) alignments that overlap
+            another alignment in a different frame by more than 50%
+            of their length, AND have a smaller percent similarity
+            or are less than 75% of the size of the other alignment
-              (promer default = 55.0)
+            (promer only)
+-l          Include the sequence length information in the output
--l int        Set minimum length contig to report [-1, INT_MAX]
+-L long     Set minimum alignment length to display
-              A value of -1 will represent infinity
-              (common default = 1)
--p file       Output a pseudo molecule of the query contigs to 'file'
--R            Deal with repetitive contigs by randomly placing them
-              in one of their copy locations (implies -V 0)
--t file       Output a TIGR style contig list of each query sequence
-              that sufficiently matches the reference (non-circular)
--u file       Output the tab-delimited alignment region coordinates
-              of the unusable contigs to 'file'
--v float      Set minimum contig coverage to tile [0.0, 100.0]
-              (nucmer default = 95.0) sum of individual alignments
-              (promer default = 50.0) extent of syntenic region
--V float      Set minimum contig coverage difference [0.0, 100.0]
-              i.e. the difference needed to determine one alignment
-              is 'better' than another alignment
-              (nucmer default = 10.0) sum of individual alignments
-              (promer default = 30.0) extent of syntenic region
--x            Describe the tiling path by printing the XML contig
-              linking information to stdout
+-o          Annotate maximal alignments between two sequences, i.e.
+            overlaps between reference and query sequences
+-q          Sort output lines by query IDs and coordinates
+-r          Sort output lines by reference IDs and coordinates
+-T          Switch output to tab-delimited format

-  Input is the .delta output of the nucmer program, run on very
+  Input is the .delta output of either the "nucmer" or the
-similar sequence data, or the .delta output of the promer program,
-run on divergent sequence data.
+"promer" program passed on the command line.
-  Output is to stdout, and consists of the predicted location of
+  Output is to stdout, and consists of a list of coordinates,
-each aligning query contig as mapped to the reference sequences.
-These coordinates reference the extent of the entire query contig,
-even when only a certain percentage of the contig was actually
-aligned (unless the -a option is used). **Columns are, start in ref,
-end in ref, distance to next contig, length of this contig, alignment
-coverage, identity, orientation, and ID respectively.**
+percent identity, and other useful information regarding the
+alignment data contained in the .delta file used as input.
+  NOTE: No sorting is done by default, therefore the alignments
+will be ordered as found in the <deltafile> input.
 ~~~
 {: .output}

 We will use mummerplot to plot the alignments:

 ~~~
-$ mummerplot --png --layout --filter -p ecoli_pe \
+$ mummerplot --png --layout --filter -p spades_pe \
         spades_pe.delta \
         -R ~/asm_workshop/reference/Ecoli_K12_reference.fasta \
         -Q ~/asm_workshop/results/spades_pe/contigs_500bp.fasta